Euxoa

 Identification

-Euxoa are distinguished from other such as Agrotis by their typical C-shaped defensive posture when disturbed and their surface-feeding . -level identification requires examination of and patterns.
+Euxoa larvae are distinguished from other such as Agrotis by their typical C-shaped defensive posture when disturbed and their surface-feeding . -level identification requires examination of genitalia and wing patterns.
 In North America, seven subgenera are recognized: Chorizagrotis, Palaeoeuxoa, Heteroeuxoa, Longivesica, Pleuonectopoda, Orstagrotis, and Euxoa.
 The (E. auxiliaris) can be recognized by its greasy or shiny appearance in older larvae and its distinctive migratory behavior.

 Images